-There are NHS Apps available to help, such as 'Squeezy for men'.
-Royal Papworth Hospital has no control over these apps and the data they use, so you will be signing up individually in line with the provider's T&Cs.
+There are NHS Apps available to help, such as 'Squeezy for men' or other free apps available which support completing your pelvic floor exercises.

+Royal Papworth Hospital has no control over these apps and the data they use, so you will be signing up individually in line with the provider's T&Cs. referral into specialist services.